masui/EpisoPass-vps/README.md

-If your memories are not know to anybody else and the number of Q-A pairs are large enough, there's little chance for attackers to get your password even when the seed string is open to the public.
+If your memories are not know to anybody else and the number of Q-A pairs are large enough, there's little chance for attackers to get your password even when the seed string and the Q-A pairs are open to the public.
-Nevertheless, you can easily generate calculate it at [EpisoPass.com](http://EpisoPass.com/Example/Facebook123) by selecting correct answers for the questions.
+Nevertheless, you can easily calculate it at [EpisoPass.com](http://EpisoPass.com/Example/Facebook123) by just selecting correct answers for the questions.

-Unlike conventional password management systems, users don't have to remember any secial keyword for managing their passwords.
+Unlike conventional password management systems, users don't have to remember any secret keyword
+(e.g. a master keyword)
+for managing their passwords.
-All the passwords are calculated only by the users' secret episodic memories, and all the information for the calculation can be
+All the passwords are calculated only by the users' secret episodic memories, and all the information for the calculation can be open to the public.

 ## Install